murtuswami/Robust-Facility-Location-Solver/README.md

     conda install -c conda-forge pyomo
     ```
 * If using CPLEX for the optimization model install from https://www.ibm.com/analytics/cplex-optimizer
-* If using another Optimzation solver with a Pyomo interface update the SolverFactory object parameters in
+* If using another Optimization solver with a Pyomo interface update the SolverFactory object parameters in
     * optimizationModel/solver.py
     * robustModel/robustModelVaryGamma.py
     * robustModel/worstCaseRealizations.py